Correcting Fabrication-Induced Curvature in Micromirror-Based Spatial Light Modulators with a Microlens Array: Discussion and Conclusion

-There remain opportunities for further improvement and optimization in future work.
 The proposed approach offers powerful capabilities for wavefront correction, provided that the alignment between the MLA and SLM is carefully maintained.
 Small translational or rotational offsets can affect overall performance, and high spatial frequency components may introduce optical crosstalk between adjacent microlenses.
 Additionally, the lenslet boundaries can produce phase discontinuities, particularly near mirror edges.
 These characteristics point to important design and integration opportunities.
 By refining MLA architectures to mitigate crosstalk and enhance tolerance to misalignment, future work can enable even greater robustness and effectiveness of MLA-based correction in demanding optical applications.

+The proposed MLA-based correction method is generally applicable to micromirror-based SLMs that exhibit pixel-level curvature.
+The main requirements are that the MLA pitch matches the pixel pitch of the SLM, and that the MLA is positioned at the appropriate focal distance relative to the mirror array.
+Because this approach reshapes the incident beam, it does not require any modification to the SLM device itself, and can in principle be extended to other MEMS-based piston-motion SLM architectures.

+For commercially available SLMs, however, there are additional practical considerations.
+Many existing devices have relatively small pixel pitches (e.g., < \SI{10}{\micro\meter}) and include protective cover layers, which can make it more demanding to achieve sufficiently small focal spots using an external MLA.
+Nevertheless, for emerging high-speed MEMS-based SLM designs, particularly those with larger pixel sizes or co-designed optical interfaces, the proposed approach offers a simple and scalable correction strategy.

 While our results here focus on using MLAs for curvature correction, incorporating an MLA into the design process can also enable co-designed low fill factor MMAs ~\cite{cowan98MLA, CMOSMLA} that are easier to fabricate (improving cost and yield) and achieve better system performance.
 For the \SI{70}{\micro\meter}-pitch system presented, our approach uses $\leq 10\%$ of the original active mirror area while achieving an optical fill factor approaching 100\%.
 Future high-speed micromirror arrays designs for holography can thus use even smaller mirrors with more space between mirrors (i.e. lower mechanical fill factor) without compromising optical fill factor.
 Smaller mirrors are advantageous for maximizing SLM refresh rates because they can achieve higher resonant frequencies and faster step responses due to their lower mass and reduced squeeze-film damping.
 Designs with lower mechanical fill factor are also more robust to lithography errors and etch process variations, with the overall effect of improving yield.
 Codesigning an MLA and a piston-motion MMA-based SLM thus offers a scalable path towards high-speed computer generated holography for VR/AR, holographic optogenetics, and 3D fabrication.
 Ultimately, our proposed approach bridges the gap between the performance of LCoS-based SLMs and the high-speed actuation of MEMS-based devices.